 Location, location is the real estate mantra.
 The border cities, transportation routes, and some port cities account for most the violence.
-The drug cartels make their money supplying the American demand.
+The drug cartels make their money supplying the American/world demand.
 We forget that America had an alcohol prohibition from 1919 to 1933 and the reason it was abolished was, it didn’t work and the rise violent criminal organizations (recall Al Capone, rum runners, Chicago).
-The money is huge the violence is real and on going.
+Today the money is huge the violence is real and on going.
 Some Narcos love the attention.
 They use Facebook and Instagram to recruit and brag.
 Occasional assassinations are done at 5-5:30 pm just to make the evening news.
 The more gruesome or shocking the act the more news coverage it gets.
-This is a turf war played out like matadors in an arena, everyone watching.
+This is a turf war played out like matadors in an world arena, everyone watching.
 They have a ‘you can’t stop us attitude’.
 This is also what the North American prime time news thrives on.
 They rarely mention it is a supply and demand business, with the demand coming from up north.
-The cartels even arm themselves with weapons purchased legally in America at one of the more than 6700 gun shops near the border.
+It is common knowledge the US Customs and Border Protection only catch about 10% of the drugs passing in front of them.
+The cartels even arm themselves with weapons purchased legally in America at one of the more than 6700 gun shops near the border who ask few questions.

 And it worked well for a while.
 The Mexican groups sold their cocaine and built their own distribution networks into the US.
 Soon they were buying additional cocaine to supply their networks.